 I Got the Power

 Rather than worrying about charging anything, I packed batteries in both drop bags so that I could just grab and go.
-While at the overnight controls, I would drain the current battery, knowing that I could swap out with fresh ones before I leave.
+While at the overnight controls, I would drain the current battery, knowing that I could swap out with fresh ones before I left.

 Bike Cartage